AdoptOpenJDK/openjdk-api-v3/CONTRIBUTING.md

 All contributions should be made by forking the project and raising a pull request (PR) against the `master` branch.

-### Production releases & deployment

-The `production` branch is synchronised with `master` to perform a release of the latest API changes to the production OpenShift environment.

-This is done via a PR that applies all outstanding commits from `master` to `production`.

 ## Build

 ### Pre-Requisites